Starburst (Trino) Integration

 immuta catalog.
 (Note that even though the plugin is named

-pre-installed with Starburst Enterprise.)
-When Starburst (Trino) tables are registered in Immuta as data sources,
+Starburst Enterprise.)
+When Starburst (Trino) tables are registered in Immuta as data sources, these data sources

 Changes to policies, user attributes, or data sources registered in Immuta trigger webhooks that keep these views up-to-date, empowering users to query policy-enforced data.

 - An Immuta Application Administrator configures the Starburst (Trino) integration, creating an Immuta catalog and connector on their Starburst (Trino) node.